spiral/docs/framework/container.md

 spiral('views')->render(...);
 ```

 > In default application flow shared container are identical to container which can be requested by interface using DI.
-If you can use DI istead of statically accessed instance - do that as.
+If you can use DI istead of statically accessed instance - do that.

 ## Default bindings (shared components)
 Your application comes pre-configured with some commonly used bingings which are set in framework and application bootloaders.